EuroWhisper/i-bet-ya-that-nx/README.md

 ## Reminder mailer

 The reminder mailer service is a service that checks the database for reminders that are due to be sent and sends them to the user's email address.
-The service uses [Redis](https://redis.io/) and [BullMQ](https://docs.bullmq.io/) to manage the queue of reminders to be sent.
+The service uses [Redis](https://redis.io/) and [BullMQ](https://docs.bullmq.io/) to manage the queue of reminders to be sent, and [Mailersend](https://www.mailersend.com/) to send the reminder emails.

 ### Environment variables